-- Compression Stroke – Piston moves up, then air and fuel mixture is compressed
+- Compression Stroke – The piston moves up, then air and fuel mixture is compressed

 - Ignition Stroke – Fuel/air is ignited with a spark plug

-- Exhaust Stroke – Piston goes up pushes exhaust through the exit valve
+- Exhaust Stroke – Piston goes up and pushes exhaust through the exit valve

 In diesel engines the four strokes are still the same, however, the introduction of fuel is delayed.

-- Intake stroke – Intake valve opens only air is entered in the chamber
+- Intake stroke – The intake valve opens only air is entered in the chamber

-- Compression stroke – Piston moves to compress air heats it more than 540°C
+- Compression stroke – Piston moves to compress air and heats it to more than 540°C

-- Combustion stroke – Fuel is injected into the chamber and introduced into the super-heated air causing combustion of the materials
+- Combustion stroke – Fuel is injected into the chamber and introduced into the super-heated air causing the combustion of the materials

 - Exhaust stroke – Exhaust is ejected through the exhaust valve as the piston goes up.

 Image credit NCH Europe and Re: Solutions Link

 These mechanical differences are not the only thing separating the 2 engine types.
 The fuel itself plays a large part in the differences between the two engines.
 Diesel fuel still has the bones of dinosaurs floating in it.
 It’s simply that regular unleaded gasoline has a significantly lower combustible temperature than diesel.
 Fuel is added much later in the combustion cycle for diesel fuel, during the 2nd rotation fuel is introduced to produce combustion that will complete the rotation and ensure energy is getting to your tires.

 Created by Rudolf Diesel (where diesel gets its name from) the Diesel engine is a fascinating system of heat and moving parts that has revolutionized the landscape of the civilized modern world.
 Diesel fuel accounted for about 21% of the petroleum fuels consumed by the United States and that number is expected to rise in 2018 and 2019.